cesarnml/vim-notes/my-notes.md

 - Just a reminder to use `h (left), j (down), k (up), l (right)` for movement in place of the arrow keys

-#### Tip 48 - distinguish Betwen Real Lines and Display Lines
+#### Tip 48 - distinguish Between Real Lines and Display Lines

 - `gj and gk` - move down/up display line wise
-- `^` - move to first nonblank character of a display line
+- `^` - move to first non-blank character of a display line
-- Basically prefix the real line movement keys with `g` to get the analoues display line movemen
+- Basically prefix the real line movement keys with `g` to get the analogues display line movement

 #### Tip 49 - Move Word-Wise